 Equally, I might stop learning and experience a more extreme reaction.
 Four of these reactions are described in the four corners of my illustration.

 Those experiences close down any move to expand my Window of Tolerance.
 I can scuttle back behind that Window.

 For this reason, safe experiments need to take account of the things that will go wrong – not might go wrong, but will go wrong.
 If planning does not take small defeats into account, then it is very easy:

 - to loose self-confidence.

-- build an imbalance into our world so which we ‘see’ more defeats than victories.
+- and this builds up an imbalance in which we experience even more defeats than victories.

-In my blog, I have said that the effective response to the small defeat is: “what can I do differently“.
+On this website, I have often said that a more effective response to the small defeat is: “what can I do differently“.
 The temptation is to wash our hands of the whole thing – to catastrophise – to slide into black-and-white thinking, that is, everything is either all good or all bad.
 Often this is accompanied by the thought that none of the bad things are my fault – or, alternatively, all my fault!

 Our plans needs to consider how best to inoculate ourselves again that catastrophic response that appears to be hard-wired into us.

 HOW MIGHT WE PLAN to improve the chances of small victories, over small defeats?